tirrel-corp/scene/README.md

 ## Debug builds

 Debug builds let you pass any ship in, instead of just hosted ships.
 To create one, set `REACT_APP_DEBUG` to true in your .env file.
-For example, this would create a macOS debug build:

 ## Roadmap